A Simple Healthy Vegan Meal Prep Plan for the Week

 When it comes down to it, plant-based proteins and grains just aren’t that expensive, as long as you don’t turn to processed vegan foods.

 To stretch your dollar even further, plan your meals based on the weekly ads at your local grocery store.
 If my supermarket has broccoli for 99 cents a pound, you can bet I’m eating broccoli as my side that week.

 Same goes for proteins - stock up on your favorite vegan-friendly proteins like tofu, tempeh, and even veggie burgers and chicken tenders when they go on sale.
 When Gardein products go on sale, I buy as many as will fit in my freezer.

 Aside from the food itself, you’ll need a few important tools around the house to make your meal prep adventure successful.

 After you’ve prepared your meals for the week, you’ll need a way to store them.
 Most preppers opt for microwave- and dishwasher-safe containers for maximum ease of use and cleanup.

-A few things you should consider when buying containers:
+A few things you should consider when buying meal prep containers:

 - Type of Material

 It’s important to get containers that are BPA-free - if you’re using a plastic container with BPA, it can begin to leach hormone-altering chemicals into your food after prolonged heating in the microwave or dishwasher.

 - Number/Size of Containers